joshuacox/katacoda-scenarios/TryOutRook-Cassandra/intro.md

-Welcome to Try Out Rook Scenario!
+Welcome to Try Out Rook Scenario! release-1.1

-This is a scenario to try out Rook.
+This is a scenario to try out Rook with Cassandra.

 Stay tuned for more!